Today's Menu for the Emiya Family: Anime

 An original net animation adaptation premiered during the Fate Project New Year's Eve TV Special on December 31, 2017.
 The anime began streaming in Japan on February 1, 2018, with each episode premiering on the first of every month.
 It is produced by Ufotable, which had previously worked with Type-Moon on the majority of the Fate/stay night anime adaptations.
 The anime is directed by Takahiro Miura and Tetsuto Satō, produced by Hikaru Kondo, and written by the Ufotable staff.
 Toko Uchimura designed the characters, and Go Shiina composed the music.
 The opening theme song is "Apron Boy" by DJ Misoshiru & MC Gohan, and the ending theme song is "Collage" by Sangatsu no Phantasia.
 The anime is licensed in North America by Aniplex of America and began streaming on Crunchyroll on January 25, 2018.
 The series ran for 13 episodes.

 Episode list

 Video game

 A video game adaptation of the manga, titled Everyday♪ Today's Menu for the Emiya Family (毎日♪衛宮さんちの今日のごはん, Mainichi♪ Emiya-sanchi no Kyō no Gohan) is published by Aniplex for the Nintendo Switch as a download-only title.
 The game was meant to be released in May 2020 until it was delayed to April 28, 2021, due to the COVID-19 pandemic.
 Aniplex later announced the game would get a North American release, which occurred on June 2, 2021.
+Kim Morrissey of Anime News Network gave the game a negative review, writing that "With its sparse content, performance issues, and tepid dialogue, Everyday♪ Today's MENU for EMIYA Family is a bad game even by the standards of low-budget anime tie-ins."